 They raised his namesake, HANS MAMMEL III (1730 - 1797), a burger, baker and member of the law court, who also was born and died in Kuppingen.

-He married a woman named JOHANNA, and they had JAKOB FRIEDRICH MAMMEL, who was born in 1759 in Kuppingen, and became a tax collector, and until 1820 the upper mayor.
+He married a woman named JOHANNA, and they had JAKOB FRIEDRICH MAMMEL, who was born in 1759 in Kuppingen, and became a tax collector (which was a good but unpopular job, because taxes were very high), and until 1820 the upper mayor.

 CHILDREN OF JAKOB MAMMEL AND JUSTINA ROSINA BINDER